Code-Institute-Submissions/car-loan-calculator/README.md

 This Python program uses Google Sheets to calculate and analyze the financial aspects of a car loan.
 It takes user input for parameters such as price of the car, monthly wage, car make, financing duration and expected interest.
-The calculated results, including monthly costs and affordability, are then stored in a Google Spreadsheet
+The calculated results, including monthly costs and affordability, are then stored in a Google Spreadsheet.
+All the resale values are fictional and are not based on any real world values or research!

 ## Table of Contents